techidaily/site-facebook/source/_posts/5-ways-to-secure-your-facebook-account-for-recovery.md

  To enable Facebook's two-factor authentication, go to Facebook **Settings >[Security and Login](https://www.facebook.com/settings?tab=security)**  , scroll down to**Two-factor authentication** , and click**Edit** next to the**Use two-factor authentication** option.

- You'll have to enter your password before Facebook redirects you to its dedicated[Two-factor authentication page](https://www.facebook.com/security/2fac/settings) , where you can turn two-factor authentication on or off, manage your security methods, and add a backup method.
+ You'll have to enter your password before Facebook redirects you to its dedicated [Two-factor authentication page](https://www.facebook.com/security/2fac/settings) , where you can turn two-factor authentication on or off, manage your security methods, and add a backup method.

 We highly recommend that you set up the following security methods: